lpesenti/Archimedes_repo/README.md

 #### Arc_Data_Analysis.py
 * This script requires _Arc_functions.py_ in order to work.
 * Be aware to change the value of the ___path_to_img___ to the directory where you want to save your images.

+## UNISCO

+###### This folder contains different script used during the UNISCO project.
+Here you find some scripts that are not correlated to the Archimedes experiment.

+#### Poisson_plotter.py

+* This script plot an animation of the comparison between Poisson distribution and the Normal distribution.
+* The animation is saved in _.gif_ format.